MultisampledNight/tic-tac-gpu/README.md

 The final look didn't matter to me, more about the rendering itself.
-This is not a full-featured super accessible tic-tac-toe game with multiple AI modes and beatiful text rendering.
+This is not a full-featured super accessible tic-tac-toe game with multiple AI modes and beautiful text rendering.

 ### Gamepad support?

-See winit#944.
-TLDR: No one seems to have time to implement it in winit, the windowing library I use, and I don't know anything about X11, Wayland and Quartz, so I can't implement it either.
+See https://github.com/rust-windowing/winit/issues/944.
+TLDR: No one seems to have time to implement it in winit, the windowing library I use, and I don't know anything about X11, evdev, Wayland and Quartz, so I can't implement it either.

 ### Screenshots?